1. Home

 Are my belongings only protected inside the home?

-If you want to protect any belongings outside the home you need to add personal possessions cover as an extra.
+Yes, unless you add personal possessions cover as an extra.
 This helps protect possessions such as your:

 • Mobile phone